peri4n/vagrant-ldap/README.md

 # Usage

-To fire up both LDAP servers, issue:
+After you have installed all the required software you can start both LDAP servers by running:

 `vagrant up`